 Each cellist saw a section of the film through VR goggles and had to react to the “visual timbre” while playing the composition.
-The visual

 The visuals functioned as graphic score by dictating dynamism, intensity, rhythm as well as melodic figures.
 We then composed the final soundtrack based on the recording.
-The final 3D-Mix on Dolby Atmos (54 speakers in addition to 17 subs) at Dolby Laboratories made it possible to spatially link events in the film with the individual dynamics of the cello recordings.
+The final 3D-Mix on Dolby Atmos at Dolby Laboratories (54 speakers in addition to 17 subs) made it possible to spatially link events in the film with the individual dynamics of the cello recordings.